What is Entrepreneurs' Relief and how can it benefit you?

 What is Entrepreneurs’ Relief?

-It can be useful to use Entrepreneurs’ Relief because it has the potential for Entrepreneurs, directors and shareholders to save substantial money when selling or giving away their stake in a business.
+It can be wise to use Entrepreneurs’ Relief because it has the potential for Entrepreneurs, directors and shareholders to save substantial money when selling or giving away their stake in a business.
 Entrepreneurs’ Relief is available up to £10,000,000 in lifetime gains.

 Who is it available to?